hhj1897/roi_tanh_warping/README.md

 Command-line arguments:
 ```
--v VIDEO: Index of the webcam to use (start from 0) or
+-v VIDEO: Index of the webcam to use (default=0) or
           path of the input video file
 -x WIDTH: Width of the warped frames (default=256)
 -y HEIGHT: Height of the warped frames (default=256)